jlfaucher/executor/incubator/ooRexxShell/readme.txt

 ooRexxShell, derived from rexxtry.

-This shell supports several interpreters :
+This shell supports several interpreters:
 - ooRexx itself
 - the system address (cmd under Windows, bash under Linux)
 - any other external environment (you need to modify this script, search for hostemu for an example).